tshepang/blog/content/2007-movie-review.md

 ## performances

-The best female performance is that of Anne Parillaud, who plays the lead in *Sex is Comedy*, portraying a tough yet lovely movie director.
+The __best female performance__ is that of Anne Parillaud, who plays the lead in *Sex is Comedy*, portraying a tough yet lovely movie director.
 The performance is enhanced very well by her limp.
-As for male performances, there's a tie between Anthony Hopkins in [Fracture] and Forest Whitaker in [The Last King of Scotland], which is a pity because that was Forest's best ever performance while Anthony's was business-as-usual.
+The __best male performances__ is Forest Whitaker in [The Last King of Scotland].
 Mark Ruffalo's subdued but highly-focused character in *Zodiac* is runner-up.

 ## characters

 The best **villain** is Josh Brolin's dirty cop found in *American Gangster* for its unflinching acts of corruption, while the most **exotic** character is Angelina Jolie's demon in [Beowulf].
-The most **desirable** gal is Rosamund Pike in *Fracture* while Vera Farmica of *The Departed*, Ana Claudia Talancon' in *El Crimen del Padro Amaro*, and Kerry Washington in [The Last King of Scotland] are tied as runner-ups.
+The most __desirable gal__ is tie between Vera Farmica of *The Departed*, Ana Claudia Talancon' in *El Crimen del Padro Amaro*, and Kerry Washington in [The Last King of Scotland] are tied as runner-ups.
 Julianne Moore in *Next* is the year's best **detective** given her unrelenting focus in getting the job